dtabys/Blockchain-of-Custody/README.md

 # BlockChain Of Custody
-A block chain for a chain of custody
+A block chain for "chain of custody"